brendon-sn/ai_assistant/README.md

 ### Calculator safety
 - The `calculator` tool avoids `eval`.
 It normalizes many natural phrases (e.g., "128 times 46", "2 to the power of 8") into a Python expression and evaluates it using AST parsing with a whitelist of allowed operators.
 This prevents arbitrary code execution.

+- ## Test results (executed with `python tests.py`)
+All tool tests ran locally; the agent was also exercised.
+Summary of the run you provided:

+- Calculator:
+  - `2 + 2` -> Result: 4 ✅
+  - `128 * 46` -> Result: 5888 ✅
+  - `100 / 5` -> Result: 20.0 ✅
+  - `2 ** 10` -> Result: 1024 ✅
+  - `(10 + 5) * 3` -> Result: 45 ✅
+  - `sqrt of 144` -> Result: 144 ❌ (note: `sqrt` was not normalized to `**0.5` — can be added)
+  - Division by zero and invalid input produced proper error messages ✅

+- CurrencyConverter:
+  - `100 USD to BRL` -> `100.00 USD = 533.00 BRL` ✅
+  - `50 EUR to USD` -> `50.00 EUR = 58.14 USD` ✅

+- DateTime:
+  - `date` -> `Date: 27/11/2025` ✅
+  - `time` -> `Time: 19:32:50` ✅

+- Agent:
+  - `What is 128 times 46?` was routed to the calculator and returned `Result: 5888` ✅
+  - `Who was Albert Einstein?` invoked the LLM and returned a coherent multi-sentence answer (success=True) ✅

+Notes from the agent run:
+- The LangChain AgentExecutor printed a parsing warning in the terminal: `Invalid Format: Missing 'Action:' after 'Thought:'`.
+This indicates the model's raw output didn't strictly follow the ReAct template in one instance.
+Despite that, the model produced a valid Final Answer and the agent returned the response.
+You can tighten the prompt or add output post-processing to avoid these warnings.

+## What I would improve (next steps)
+1. Add normalization for `sqrt` / `square root` and other math functions.
+2. Convert `tests.py` to `pytest` style with assertions and add CI (GitHub Actions).
+3. Optionally force a machine-readable output format from the LLM (JSON) to avoid ReAct parsing fragility.
+4. Add a `requirements-dev.in` with testing and linting tools and generate pinned dev requirements.

 ## How to run (step-by-step)
 1. Create a virtual environment (recommended):
 ```powershell